Apple shares flirt with correction territory

 Some investors saw the tepid iPhone 8 debut as a sign that customers were holding out for the iPhone X, which boasts an edge-to-edge display and will sell in the United States for $999.

-Amid a broad selloff in technology shares on Monday, Apple's stock was last down 0.7 percent.
+Amid a broad selloff in technology shares on Monday, Apple's stock finished down 0.9 percent.
 It earlier fell as much as 1.8 percent, bringing its loss since a record high on Sept.
 1 to 9 percent.

 Many investors define a correction as a 10 percent decline.
 A stock in correction may be viewed as either a buying opportunity or as likely to fall further.